yassinelahdiy/page-language-model/README.md

 It's declarative, JSON-based, and version-controlled — built for developers, testers, and LLM-powered tools.

-PLMs also support rich metadata like `description`, `intent`, `exampleInput`, and `llm_hint` to help LLMs understand the role and behavior of each component.
+PLMs also support rich metadata like `description`, `intent`, `exampleInput`, and `llmHint` to help LLMs understand the role and behavior of each component.

 ---